Seiska (football)

-Seiska or VII divisioona is the seventh level in the Finnish football league system.
+Seiska or VII divisioona is the ninth level in the Finnish football league system.
 The number of teams that compete each season can vary.
 The VII divisioona was introduced in 1973 and in the mid-2000’s it became known as the Seiska (Number Seven in English and Sjuan in Swedish).
 In theory, Seiska is the last league in Finland where a club can go all the way and become Veikkausliiga champions.

 Competition

 The clubs in the Seiska are divided in 2 groups decided by geographical location.
 During the course of a season (starting in April and ending in October) teams play each other once.
 The groups then split approximately in half and the clubs play another round of one match against each other.
 The top teams in each Seiska group are normally promoted to the Kutonen.